You’ve probably tried this flavorful meat before, but have you ever wondered, what is chorizo?

 Closely related to sausage yet infinitely more mysterious, its bold flavor commands attention in any dish.

-This spicy sausage-like meat has long been a staple of Mexican cuisine.
+This spicy sausage-like meat has long been a staple of Mexican and Spanish cuisines.

-Its piquant flavor serves as a welcome element of many classic recipes.
+And the piquant flavor serves as a welcome element to many classic Spanish recipes, like paella.

 But while it may be coveted by chefs around the world, the pre-cooked variety can be quite intimidating.